fablab-fb16/pcb_workshop_christmas_2023/documentation/Assembly List.md

 # Assembly List

-Assemble in the listed order for best experience.
+Assemble in the listed order for the best experience.

-Place components on the side of the PCB where the respective marking is, solder on opposite side.
+Place components on the side of the PCB where the respective marking is, and solder on the opposite side.

 | Reference on PCB               | Component                       | Quantity | Notes                                               |
 | ------------------------------ | ------------------------------- | -------- | --------------------------------------------------- |